dojo/docs/releasenotes/migration-2.0.rst

 or into Dijit.
 The remaining code will be "spun off" into seperate packages that will be available via package management tools and a repository of packages.

-In order to ensure your code is easily migrateable, refactoring it to fully leverage AMD and not relay upon the ``dojox`` global variable is critically important.
+In order to ensure your code can be easily migrated, refactoring it to fully leverage AMD and not relay upon the ``dojox`` global variable is critically important.